Goldsmiths Careers Service is one of The Careers Group, University of London's network of locally provided college careers services

 - Signposting to other specialist agencies within or outside Goldsmiths

 Feedback, both positive and negative, underpins continuous, quality improvement of our service and is vital to us.

 Complaints will be dealt with in accordance with The Careers Group Complaints Procedure - in the first instance any complaint should be made to an appropriate member of staff.
-If you are unwilling or feel unable to approach a member of staff, you should raise the matter with Sophie the Information and Operations Manager of Goldsmiths Careers Service s.picard (@gold.ac.uk).
+If you are unwilling or feel unable to approach a member of staff, you should raise the matter with Sophie the Information and Data Manager of Goldsmiths Careers Service s.picard (@gold.ac.uk).
 Please contact a member of staff if you would like clarification or a copy of the procedure.